George W. Lowe

-George W. Lowe (1847 - ?) was a minister and served as a member of the Arkansas House of Representatives.
+George W. Lowe (c.
+1847 - ?) was an American politician minister and served as a member of the Arkansas House of Representatives.
 He represented Monroe County, Arkansas and served in the 1889 and 1891 sessions.

-Lowe was born in Hardeman County, Tennessee and was a servant until he was 15.
+Lowe was born in Hardeman County, Tennessee and was enslaved by Samuel A. Bunting, along with his mother Harriet until he was 15.
 In 1863 he became a soldier as chief musician and was discharged in 1866 when he returned home to Hardeman County.

 He served as a minister in Holly Grove, Arkansas and was involved in emigration efforts in 1892.
 Emigration was seen as a way to escape discrimination.